paulos-t/checkers/notes.md

 CheckerBoard
-- attribute: board_state
+- board_state
+- turns

 Player
+- canJump(): bool
+    - if there are multiple options, then the player chooses which piece to jump with

 Abstract Base Class: Piece
-- attribute: state, can be IN_PLAY or CAPTURED
+- state: can be IN_PLAY or CAPTURED
+- color
 - simple_move method
     - diagonally forward
 - jump method